-Dr Hanne Eckhoff is a historical corpus linguist who has worked extensively on building diachronic text corpora (treebanks) for Russian and Church Slavonic, within a wider initiative to build such resources for early attestations of the major Indo-European branches.
-Her research centers on the history of verbal aspect and definiteness marking in East and South Slavic, also in comparison with Old Church Slavonic and Greek.
+Dr Hanne Eckhoff is a historical corpus linguist who has worked extensively on building diachronic text corpora (treebanks) for early East and South Slavonic, including Old Church Slavonic and Middle Russian, within a wider initiative to build such resources for early attestations of the major Indo-European branches.
+Her research centres on the history of verbal aspect, case and definiteness marking in East and South Slavonic, with an emphasis on comparison of Old Church Slavonic with Greek.
 She also works on methodological and computational topics related to corpus building.

 Dr Jan Fellerer researches the history of Polish, Czech and Ukrainian with special reference to the modern period from the late 18th century to the present day.
-His areas of interest in Slavonic linguistics include topics in lexical semantics and syntax, especially word order, argument structure and argument realization.
-He held a Leverhulme Research Fellowship in 2017 to advance his ongoing work on language contact, urban dialects and multilingualism in L’viv and Łódź.
-Dr Fellerer is currently also editing, together with Prof Neil Bermel, the volume on the Slavonic Languages for the Oxford University Press series Guides to the World’s Languages.
+His areas of interest in Slavonic linguistics include topics in lexical semantics and syntax, especially word order, argument structure, and argument realization.
+He also works on language contact, urban dialects, and multilingualism in historical L’viv and Łódź.
+Dr Fellerer is currently editing, together with Prof Neil Bermel, the volume on the Slavonic Languages for the Oxford University Press series Guides to the World’s Languages.

 Dr Mary MacRobert (emerita) works on the delimitation and interaction of various Slavonic vernaculars and the medieval literary language, Church Slavonic.
 Her research ranges from the origins of Old Church Slavonic and evidence for prosodic and morphosyntactic developments (e.g. in clitic use, word division, tense distinctions, mood and verbal aspect), to medieval translation technique, the principles and practice of textual criticism in application to Church Slavonic material, the palaeography of Cyrillic and Glagolitic manuscripts, and Church Slavonic hymnographical traditions.